act-now-coalition/covid-data-model/api/docs/docs/data-definitions.md

 ### Weekly Covid Admissions Per 100k Population

   Number of COVID patients per 100k population admitted in the past week.
 For counties, this is calculated using health service area data for the corresponding area.
+For more information on HSAs see the [Health Service Area section](https://apidocs.covidactnow.org/data-definitions/#health-service-areas)

 **Where to access**
 * CSV column names: ``metrics.weeklyCovidAdmissionsPer100k``